SKlearn1914/Skill-Bridge-AI-Updated-Project/README.md

 </div>

----

-# 📌 About The Project
+📌 About The Project

-**Skill-Bridge AI Resume Analyzer** is an intelligent AI-powered platform that analyzes resumes according to a provided job description and helps users improve their chances of getting hired.
+Skill-Bridge AI Resume Analyzer** is an intelligent AI-powered platform that analyzes resumes according to a provided job description and helps users improve their chances of getting hired.

 The system compares the uploaded resume with the job requirements and provides detailed insights including:

-- ✅ Resume Match Percentage
+-  Resume Match Percentage
-- ✅ Skill Gap Analysis
+-  Skill Gap Analysis
-- ✅ ATS-Friendly Recommendations
+-  ATS-Friendly Recommendations
-- ✅ Missing Skills Detection
+-  Missing Skills Detection
-- ✅ Resume Improvement Suggestions
+-  Resume Improvement Suggestions
-- ✅ Personalized Career Guidance
+-  Personalized Career Guidance
 This platform is specially designed for:
 - 🎓 Students
 - 👨‍💼 Fresh Graduates